krishnasism/logitech-led-controller/README.md

 python bgled.py
 ```

-If you want to develop something like this yourself, Logitech provides and SDK for development.
+## Download - LED ILLUMINATION SDK
-# Download - LED ILLUMINATION SDK
+If you want to develop something like this yourself with Python, Java, C# etc.., Logitech provides and SDK for development.

 ((https://www.logitechg.com/en-in/innovation/developer-lab.html))